quimnuss/ecosfera/README.md

 `python ecosfera.py`

-it will generate an interctive resource graph as html as well as output a log of birth and death in the console.
+it will generate an [interactive resource graph](ecosfera_world.html) as html as well as output a log of birth and death in the console.

 you can run the jupyter with: